-The Board pack includes a comprehensive report from the CEO of developments, initiatives and issues across all areas of the Bank, detailed financial commentary and analysis, credit watch-list reports and a report from the Chairs of the Audit Committee and the Risk Committee.
+The Board pack includes a report from the CEO of developments, initiatives and issues across all areas of the Bank, detailed financial commentary and analysis, credit watch-list reports and a report from the Chairs of the Audit Committee and the Risk Committee.
 The Board also review minutes of the previous Board meeting and matters arising, together with minutes of previous Audit, Risk and Exco Committees.

-The Board is responsible for seeing that clear escalation procedures are in place to ensure it receives immediate notification of all 'high risk' incidents, including risks that are outside its risk appetite, operational incidents, hard limit breaches and triggered red Early Warning Indicators (EWI).
-Any incident must be accompanied by an appropriate risk mitigation plan.
+The Board is responsible for seeing that clear escalation procedures are in place to ensure it receives immediate notification of all 'high risk' incidents, including risk exposures that are outside its risk appetite, operational incidents, hard limit breaches and triggered red Early Warning Indicators (EWI).
+Any incident must be accompanied by an appropriate risk mitigation plan if considered necessary, or, if not, undergo formal risk acceptance.
 The Board must agree on a final Risk Mitigation Plan and its implementation must be overseen by the Chief Risk Officer and ExCo.

-Various responsibilities are delegated to the Board's committees as listed below.
+Various responsibilities are delegated to the Board's committees as listed overleaf.
 The committees meet as determined by their individual terms of reference (TOR), which have been approved by the Board and are regularly reviewed and updated, or when required.